stuffmatic/zephyr-usb-midi/README.md

 # zephyr-usb-midi

-This is a [Zephyr](https://zephyrproject.org/) implementation of the [USB MIDI 1.0 device class](https://www.usb.org/sites/default/files/midi10.pdf).
-As the name suggests, this class lets a device running Zephyr send and receive [MIDI](https://en.wikipedia.org/wiki/MIDI) data over USB using a widely supported standard protocol.
+This is a [Zephyr](https://zephyrproject.org/) implementation of the [USB MIDI 1.0 device class](https://www.usb.org/sites/default/files/midi10.pdf), which allows a device running Zephyr to send and receive [MIDI](https://en.wikipedia.org/wiki/MIDI) data over USB.

+Delivers full MIDI messages.
+No running status.

 To facilitate testing and reuse in other projects, the code for parsing, encoding and decoding USB MIDI packets is completely self contained and has no external dependencies.